-Particle Gen 3 devices (Argon, Boron, and Xenon) included support for Thread Mesh, a technology for short-range (10 meter) communication.
-This support will be discontinued beginning in March 2020.
+Particle Gen 3 devices (Argon, Boron, and Xenon) previously included support for Thread Mesh, a technology for short-range (10 meter) communication.

 |April 30, 2020||Last sale of Xenon devices1|

 |June 30, 2020||End of customer support for mesh 2|

 |December 31, 2020||Mobile apps, CLI, and cloud support for adding Xenons will be removed3|

 |January 2021||Console management of mesh network will be removed|

 1 Sales of Xenons will continue until April 30, 2020, or until supplies run out, whichever comes first.